Cambodia dishes

 2. Bai Sach Chrouk

-It is a common breakfast food whose pork is sliced into thin pieces and marinated with coconut milk with garlic and served grilled on charcoal and eaten with rice and pickles.
+People commonly eat it for breakfast.
+They slice the pork into thin pieces, marinate it with coconut milk and garlic, grill it over charcoal, and serve it with rice and pickles.
 A very easy and tasty recipe which explains how Cambodian cuisine can supplement everyday menu.

 3. Nom Banh Chok

 Nom Banh Chok is a refreshing breakfast meal that is identified to be Khmer noodles.
 Green fish curry sauce, herbs and vegetables are added to rice noodles.
-It is very light and tasty and it is mainly sold by women who use carts in the neighbourhoods.
+It is very light and tasty, and women mainly sell it using carts in the neighbourhoods.

 4. Kuy Teav

-Kuy Teav is a salty noodle soup, which is cooked in pork or beef broth, rice noodle, and served with herbs, lime and fried garlic.
-It is a conventional breakfast food and it is most commonly a favorite as far as a hot and hearty breakfast is concerned.
+Kuy Teav is a salty noodle soup, which is cooked in pork or beef broth with rice noodles and served with herbs, lime, and fried garlic.
+Moreover, it is a conventional breakfast food and, as such, is most commonly a favorite for those seeking a hot and hearty morning meal.

 5. Lok Lak

-Lok Lak is a stir fried beef and it is accompanied by oyster and soy deep sauce combined with onions, lettuce and greasy dip of pepper lime.
-Khmer classic inspired by French is very bold in the flavor, with fresh accompaniments and they make a good meal.
+Chefs prepare Lok Lak by stir-frying beef and serving it with oyster and soy sauce, onions, lettuce, and a zesty pepper-lime dip.
+Additionally, this Khmer classic, inspired by French cuisine, is very bold in flavor, with fresh accompaniments, making it a satisfying meal.

 6. Samlor Machu Trey